blotzki/svg-jitter-tool/README.md

 The tool comes with a sample SVG to help you get started.

+## Visit the Tool

+You can use the tool directly in your browser at: https://blotzki.github.io/svg-jitter-tool

 ## License

 This project is open source and available under the MIT License.